 If emergency treatment is not required, patients will be referred to the Ararat Medical Centre between 8.00 am & 5.30 pm on week days.

-Medical Practitioners from the Ararat Medical Centre conduct weekend clinics in the Emergency Care – Urgent Care Department of the Ararat Hospital for patients who require after hours consultation.
+Medical Practitioners from the Ararat Medical Centre conduct weekend clinics in the Urgent Care Centre of the Ararat Hospital for patients who require after hours consultation.

 The Saturday Morning Clinic is held between 10.00 am and 12.00 Noon.
 (Appointments must be made by ringing 5352 2311 after 9.00 am).